Important Agricultural Lands; Identification

 (3) Concerns or issues related to the identified lands;

 (4) Any information that may be required to identify the general boundaries of delineated important agricultural lands; and

-(e) After conducting a public meeting as required by subsection (a), the commission may adopt the county recommendations and maps for the designation of important agricultultural lands, or return the county recommendations for reconsideration and revision, in whole or in part.
+(e) After conducting a public meeting as provided in subsection (a), the commission may adopt the county recommendations and maps for the designation of important agricultultural lands, or return the county recommendations for reconsideration and revision, in whole or in part.
 If the commission does not concur with the county recommendations in part, the commission shall return the portion of the county recommendations to the county for reconsideration and revision; provided that those recommendations approved by the commission shall have full force and effect.
-Any revisions and resubmittal to the commission shall be subject to public notice and at least one public hearing in the county.
+Any revisions and resubmittal to the commission shall be subject to public notice and at least one public hearing in the applicable county.
 Submittal of revisions, state agency review, and commission decision-making on revisions shall be in accordance with this part.

 (3) The county has failed to provide its recommendations to the commission in a timely manner.

 (g) Copies of the maps of important agricultural lands adopted under this section shall be transmitted to each county planning department and county council, the department of agriculture, the agribusiness development corporation, the office of planning, and other state agencies involved in land use matters.
 The maps of important agricultural lands shall guide all decision-making on the proposed reclassification or rezoning of important agricultural lands, state agricultural development programs, and other state and county land use planning and decision-making.

 (h) The land use commission shall have the sole authority to interpret the adopted map boundaries delineating the important agricultural lands to the State of Hawaii.